 Blythewood, SC 29016-0028

-Rules for the Six-month Driver's License
+Rules for the Payment Plan Program Driver's License

 • You will have full driving privileges.

-• You cannot renew a six-month license.
+• You cannot renew a 12-month license.

 • The SCDMV cannot refund money you paid to the program.